RoboTech360/WorldClock/README.md

 ## Usage

-1. Download the executable file for your operating system from dist section of this repository.
+1. Download the executable file for your operating system from "releases" section of this repository.

 2. Double-click the executable to run the World Clocks App.